New skein invariants of links: Closed combinatorial formulae for the generalized invariants

 \subsection{A closed combinatorial formula for $K[Q]$}

-As for the case of $H[R]$, we will give here an analogous formula for our regular isotopy generalization $K[Q]$.
-For this purpose we need to indicate the basic skein formulas for the regular isotopy invariant.
-Note that we use here $Q$ as a fully independent version of the Kauffman polynomial, and the loop value of $Q$ is denoted $\gamma = \frac{a + a^{-1}}{w} -1$.
-So, $K[Q]$ is defined by the rules:
+Recall the basic skein formulas (Q1)--(Q5) for the regular isotopy invariant $Q$, used here as a fully independent version of the Kauffman polynomial, and the rules for our generalization $K[Q]$ of Theorem~\ref{kofq}.
+Then we have the following: